Skip to Main Content

 Retrospective Review

-Retrospective review is review of the quality and necessity of medical services after care has been rendered.
+Retrospective review is the review of the quality and necessity of medical services after care has been rendered.
 Retrospective professional review involves an evaluation of services that fall outside Health Net's established guidelines for coverage.
-These claims are reviewed by Health Net's professional review specialists (RN reviewers) and a Health Net medical director or a specialty advisor where the initial reviewer recommends that a claim be denied for lack of medical necessity.
+These claims are reviewed by Health Net's professional review specialists (RN reviewers) and when the initial RN reviewer recommends that a claim be denied for lack of medical necessity, a Health Net medical director or a specialty advisor conducts a further review.